Swan-Tate cohomology of meromorphic circle actions

-Roughly: the stacky trait on the left is supports elliptic cohomology at the Tate point \cite{7,8}, while the one on the right seems related to recent work of Lurie on a de Rham prism.
-This suggests thinking of $t^*_\T K$ as taking values in abelian sheaves over $\bP - \{0,1,\infty\}$, \cf \cite{5}(\S 3.10 Fig 23), \cite{6} re the projective line punctured at $\bP^1(\F_2)$.
+Roughly: the stacky trait on the left supports elliptic cohomology at the Tate point \cite{17, 18}, while the one on the right seems related to recent work of Lurie on a de Rham prism.